12 Ways You Can Be an Activist Without Going to a Protest

 When you’re a woman of color, every day, every moment, you’re fully engaged with white supremacy.

-No, the events of this weekend are nothing new, but they’ve heightened my fears and tensed my shoulders—which I didn’t know could happen more than it did on November 9.
+No, the events of that weekend were nothing new, but they’ve heightened my fears and tensed my shoulders—which I didn’t know could happen more than it did on November 9, 2016.
 And the longer President Trump is in power, the more emboldened and confident white supremacists will feel.

 There was a protest at Trump Tower in New York City on August 14.
 I didn’t attend.
 While I believe wholeheartedly in protests, acts of resistance, and raising your voice, I have never felt comfortable at physical demonstrations.
 I often feel guilty about this—especially, when facing the question that’s all over Twitter right now: What would I have done during the Civil Rights Movement?
 Honestly, I’m not sure how many marches I would have attended.
 But I still would have taken action.